-Target Market: We currently serve 3 distinct markets: (1) Texas (2) Oklahoma and (3) Southern Arizona.
-With a total population of approximately 4.2 million, nd average household size of 2.59, these markets produce a total addressable market of approximately 1.6 million households.
+Target Market: We currently serve three distinct markets: (1) Texas (2) Oklahoma and (3) Southern Arizona.
+With a total population of approximately 4.2 million and average household size of 2.59, these markets produce a total addressable market of approximately 1.6 million households.
 Assuming 19% of those homes are interested in organics, our targetable market is 307,000 households, and current market penetration is 3.9%.

-Customers: We currently sell approximately 7,000 boxes of produce/groceries per week to about 12,000 active customers across all 3 regions.
+Customers: We currently sell approximately 7,000 boxes of produce/groceries per week to about 12,000 active customers across all three regions.

 Sales/Marketing Strategy: In [YEAR]: (1) internal sales force drives geographic expansion (by adding new community drop sites), (2) direct marketing efforts to in-fill Seattle and Anchorage markets, and (3) increase average order size by adding grocery items.
 Starting in [YEAR], we will begin exporting the business to new markets.
 We plan to add one new market in [YEAR] and one per quarter thereafter.